sjmyuan/sjmyuan.github.io/_posts/2019-01-02-oauth-introduction.md

 1. The User

-   A natural person who is the resouce owner and want to use the resource to do something in other platform which is not the resource provider.
+   A natural person who is the resource owner and want to use the resource to do something in other platform which is not the resource provider.

    An example is I want to use my Outlook data in an app which can help me to organize meeting.